Thanik Lertcharnrit: Research and career

 Following his graduation from Silpakorn, Lertcharnrit secured a job as a government officer and was assigned to the Pattani province.
 Working with the locals present there, he excavated historic sites of the Dvaravati period in the ancient city of Yarang.
-This continued for a total of eight years until he was informed by one of his former professors at Silpakorn University of a scholarship to enroll at a masters program in one of five foreign countries (USA, England, France, Australia, and Canada), though there was only one available position for archeology students.
+This continued for a total of eight years until he was informed by one of his former professors at Silpakorn University of a scholarship to enroll at a master's program in one of five foreign countries (USA, England, France, Australia, and Canada), though there was only one available position for archeology students.
 Managing to pass the exam to he decided to study in the United States, a choice that came along with the requirement to study Cultural Resource Management as part of the PHD program.
 When deciding what school he wanted to go to Lertcharnrit decided to apply for Washington State University and Ohio State University, choosing to accept enrollment into Washington State university due to the important status of one of the professors, William D. Lipe, in the field of cultural resource management.
 William D. Lipe would later become Lertcharnrit's advisor upon his enrolment.
-Graduation from Washington State University with a masters degree in archeology and anthropology, Lertcharnrit went on to get his PhD in 2001.
+Graduation from Washington State University with a master's degree in archeology and anthropology, Lertcharnrit went on to get his PhD in 2001.
 Following this in 2003 Lertcharnrit was hired as an assistant professor at Silpakorn University in their archeology program, and as worked there as an assistant professor until 2006 when he became an associate professor.